 - stripped of his gun rights if,

 - guilty of a felony violation of a protective order.

-There will not be any negative firearm consequences, though, in misdemeanor cases.
+However, there will be no negative firearm consequences in misdemeanor cases.

 8. Can a victim violate a restraining order?

-Victims named as the “protected person” in a restraining will not get into legal trouble for contacting the “restrained person” that the order was taken out against.
+Victims named as the “protected person” in a restraining will not get into legal trouble for contacting the “restrained person” against whom the order was taken out.
 Only the restrained person faces arrest and criminal charges for violating the restraining order.